Check out The Alliance's Youth Media Video Roundtable from last month!

 What is the 50 State Dinner Party Project?

-The 50 State Dinner Party Project is the kickoff of a Youth Media Collective Action Initiative produced by the National Alliance for Media Arts and Culture (NAMAC) to spark creative and civic conversations—over simple dinners.
+The 50 State Dinner Party Project is the kickoff of a Youth Media Collective Action Initiative produced by The ALLIANCE for Media Arts and Culture (The ALLIANCE) to spark creative and civic conversations—over simple dinners.
 Our goal is to have 50 dinners in 50 different states in the next one to two years!

 To start this work, we are reaching out across the country to ask a question inspired by the wisdom of Kate Fowler of Appalshop: What are our desired futures?